mithra0612/DSA-with-Java/README.md

 Welcome to my Data Structures and Algorithms (DSA) practice repository!
 This repository contains all the codes I've written while solving LeetCode problems and other DSA challenges using Java.
 Here, I track my DSA journey as I continue to learn, practice, and refine my DSA skills.

 <h3>📂 Repository Structure</h3>
-LeetCode/: Contains all the solutions for LeetCode problems, organized by problem number and topic.
+<ul>LeetCode/: Contains all the solutions for LeetCode problems, organized by problem number and topic.</ul>
-Daily-Journey/: A day-wise breakdown of my DSA practice and learning, including coding challenges, learning resources, and notes.
+<ul>Daily-Journey/: A day-wise breakdown of my DSA practice and learning, including coding challenges, learning resources, and notes.</ul>
-Other-DSA-Problems/: Contains solutions for problems from other platforms or additional DSA challenges.
+<ul>Other-DSA-Problems/: Contains solutions for problems from other platforms or additional DSA challenges.</ul>

 <h3>🚀 Daily Learning Journey</h3>
 Each day, I aim to:
 Solve at least 1-2 new problems from LeetCode.
-Review and improve solutions for previously solved problems.
+<ul>Review and improve solutions for previously solved problems.</ul>
-Study new algorithms or data structures to improve my understanding.
+<ul>Study new algorithms or data structures to improve my understanding.</ul>

-In the Daily-Journey/ folder, you’ll find markdown files tracking my progress, such as:
-Day 1: Introduction to Arrays
-Day 2: LeetCode Problem 39 - Combination Sum

 Each day's file contains:
 Problems solved.